Cars Brands that start with H

 Hafei Logo

-Chinese manufacturer of small cars – Hafei (Harbin HF Automobile Industry Group Company Ltd.), founded in 1994 in Harbin, was created as a subsidiary of the National Aircraft Corporation of China.
-The first car was a small Daewoo Tico.
-In 1996 came out Hafei Zhongyi minivan – a joint effort with Pininfarina.
+Chinese manufacturer of small cars – the company Hafei (Harbin HF Automobile Industry Group Company Ltd.), founded in 1994 in Harbin, was established as a subsidiary of the National Aircraft Corporation of China.
+The first automobile was a small Daewoo Tico.
+In 1996, the Hafei Zhongyi minivan – a joint work with Pininfarina – was released.
 In 2003, the brand was named the fastest-growing company.
 In 2008, the brand was renamed Hafei Motor.
-In 2008, the number of cars produced was 2 million.
+In 2008, 2 million cars were produced.

 Heynsdyk